 EA is broken down quickly by the body…however, in the presence of a Mono Amine Oxidase Inhibitor (MAOI), concentrations can build up in the brain a thousand fold!
 Conveniently, chocolate itself contains MAOI’s that inhibit the breakdown of Phenylethylamine– present in the chocolate, as well as our brains.
 Other ‘amines’ present in our brain are allowed to build up as well, like Dimethyltriptamine (DMT) and Dopamine, contributing to the mood-enhancing effects.
 Our Raw Chocolate Lovers Bar is a fabulous source to get that feel-good feeling flowing through you!

 “Lovers Bar” Superfood Chocolate contains Mood Enhancing Mucuna: “Velvet Monkey Bean”

 - Used in traditional Ayurvedic medicine to treat Parkinson Disease.

 - Contains LDOPA, an amino acid that the body converts to Dopamine

 - Aphrodisiac, increases Sperm Count

 - Contains DMT, Nicotine, Bufotenine and has potential Psychedelic effects.

 Mucuna is the “Anti-Stimulant” that Cacao Shamans have used traditionally to balance cacao and compliment its psychoactive effects.
 Mucuna contains safe levels of neurotransmitter activators.
 Each bar is also loaded with the world’s most potent Cordyceps and 4-color Reishi medicinal mushroom mycelium.

-When combined with the natural MAO inhibitors in the Cacao and Ashwaganda, along-term release of Seretonin, and other Neurotransmitters, can occur.
-By receiving these alchemical Medicinal Foods many people report a sustained andeuphoric “Happy Feeling”.
+When combined with the natural MAO inhibitors in the Cacao and Ashwagandha, along-term release of Serotonin, and other Neurotransmitters, can occur.
+By receiving these alchemical Medicinal Foods many people report a sustained and euphoric “Happy Feeling”.